mirzaghaderi/rtpcr/README.md

 ### Author: Ghader Mirzaghaderi

-*A quick guide in PDF format to use rtpcr package.*
+*A quick guide in PDF format to use rtpcr package:*
 <a href="man/figures/rtpcr-package.pdf"><img src="man/figures/rtpcr.jpg"/></a>